kizotheitguy/Azure-AKS-ApplicationGateway-WAF/README.md

 # Azure-Azure-AKS-ApplicationGateway-WAF

+This documentation explains how you can configure your kubernetes cluster behind Application Gateway and Web Application Firewall on Azure Portal.

-I will use the Azure Vote application which can be found on the Azure documentation website for AKS as the example which is pretty straight forward. https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app
+You would have had an understanding of configuring a LoadBalancer, WAF, AppGateway and Provisioning Kubernetes cluster I will use the Azure Vote application which can be found on the Azure documentation website for AKS as the example which is pretty straight forward. https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app

 Steps: